HermesBoots/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## It Is the Addition of Strangeness to Beauty That Constitutes the Romantic Character in Art
 Adding two huge integers passed as strings.

+## Noise Is a Buffer, More Effective Than Cubicles or Booth Walls
+Print a buffer of bytes in a way reminiscent of hex editors.